How to Prepare

 Know How to Shut-Off Utilities

-Learn Urban Survival Skills: Twin Bucket Toilet
+Urban Survival Skills: Twin Bucket Toilet

 When the earth shakes, pipes break.
 Water and sewer failure is immediate after any major power outage, especially after an earthquake - and the fix is longterm.
 Be prepared to handle your household's waste and keep everyone healthy!